Projects

 Who’s involved?

-This project is a joint effort between the Virginia Climate Center, the Local Climate Action Planning Initiative, and the Institute for a Sustainable Earth, funded by George Mason University’s Strategic Initiative Fund.
+This project was a joint effort between the Virginia Climate Center, the Local Climate Action Planning Initiative, and the Institute for a Sustainable Earth, funded by George Mason University’s Strategic Initiative Fund.

 Our researchers have partnered with three municipalities to support climate resiliency in the West Piedmont region of Virginia: